Saccharin-e/cozy-living/public/images/README.md

-# CozyKitchen Image Assets
+# CozyLiving Image Assets

-This folder contains all image assets for the CozyKitchen website.
+This folder contains all image assets for the CozyLiving website.
 Please add your images with the following names:

 ## Required Images